agarcia169/4306-Donaldson-Project/wikiPageCollaborationDocs/iteration3.md

 - Vader Analysis of tweets so that the user can identify market sentiment of these alternative powertrains

-- An interface that allows the user to grab tweet information from the database, tweets from twitter, and add new companies and powertrain alternatives to the database, and all while providing an easy way for the user to use any of the functions that we make.

-- output of csv?

 iv.
 Definitions, acronyms, and abbreviations

 NLTK - Natural Language Tool Kit